CCSI-Toolset/FOQUS/docs/source/chapt_opt/reference/optimization.rst

 Problem Set Up
 --------------

-See Chapter `[chpt.flowsheet] <#chpt.flowsheet>`__ for information about setting up a flowsheet in FOQUS.
+See Chapter :ref:`flowsheet_main` for information about setting up a flowsheet in FOQUS.
 Once the flowsheet has been set up and tested, an optimization problem can be added.
 FOQUS allows multiple flowsheet evaluations to be used to calculate a single objective function value.
 This allows FOQUS to do parameter estimation and scenario based optimization under uncertainty.
 There are three types of variables used in the optimization problem: (1) fixed variables do not change during the optimization, (2) decision variables are modified by the optimization algorithm to find the best value of the objective function, and (3) sample variables, which are used to construct the multiple flowsheet evaluations that can go into an objective calculation.
 If no sample variables are defined, each objective function value will be based on a single flowsheet evaluation.
 Figure :ref:`fig.opt.problem.variables` shows the **Variables** tab selection form.

 .. figure:: ../figs/opt_problem_variables.svg
    :alt: Optimization Variable Selection